hal-lab-u-tokyo/chipwhisperer-enhanced-plugins/README.md

 ### Analysis with FastCPA
 [fastcpa_example](notebooks/fastcpa_example.ipynb) is a sample notebook for analyzing traces using FastCPA.

+#### OpenCL device selection
+If you have multiple OpenCL devices, you can specify the device to use by setting the `CL_PLATFORM` and `CL_DEVICE` environment variables.

+# Known Issues
+The OpenCL implementation of FastCPA in Apple Silicon GPUs may provide incorrect results when a large number of traces and a long waveform are used.
+In this case, the update interval should be set to a smaller value.

 ## Special Thanks to Those Who Assisted in this development
 * Masaki Morita
 * Youhyun Kim